Lift Vault

 IPF & USAPL Approved Belts

-The following belts are approved by the IPF and USAPL and can be used in equipped and classic (i.e. “raw classic”) competition, including with knee wraps.
+Check out the list below to see the exact belt models that are approved by the IPF and USAPL for use in equipped and classic (i.e. “raw classic”) competition, including with knee wraps.

 Single Prong or Double Prong?